Things to see & do

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-From foodie delights and theatrical times, to guided walks and wildlife wows.
-With each summer, comes the Summer Planner full of activities that will help the kids learn something new, try different sports and allow them to run wild with friends.
-Every day.
+Yes!
+Summer is here and so is the Summer Planner.
+As always it's full of activities that will help the kids learn something new, try different sports and allow them to run wild with friends.
+Every day, still to come there's bird ringing, den building and even family camping.

 Intrigue and Strife at Gibside: Every day you can discover the rise and fall of Gibside's families, including Mary Eleanor Bowes, one of the 18th century's richest heiresses, whose torturous marriage was a cause celebre of the Georgian era and the subject of bestselling book, Wedlock.